Continual Learning for Instruction Following from Realtime Feedback: Results and Analysis

-User adaptation over time is a confounding factor, because improvements in agent performance may be due to users adapting what tasks they delegate to the follower agent or how they phrase their instructions.
-We conduct an additional deployment with both the initial agent with parameters $\params_1$ and the last deployed agent with parameters $\params_{11}$.
+\paragraph{Influence of User Adaptation on Performance} User adaptation over time is a confounding factor, as improvements in agent performance may be due to users adapting what tasks they delegate to the follower agent, or how they phrase their instructions.
+We conduct an additional deployment with both the initial agent (with parameters $\params_1$) and the last deployed agent ($\params_{11}$).
 The agents are deployed concurrently in a randomized experiment.
 Users do not know which agent they are collaborating with.
 We collect 571 interactions, with a total of 7,784 instructions.
-Points on the righthand side of \autoref{fig:long_term_mturk} show the performance of both models during this deployment.
-Execution accuracy for the initial model $\params_1$ improves from an average of 66.7 to 70.4 from user adaptation alone, while the final agent achieves an accuracy rate of 83.6 during this side-by-side comparison.\footnote{Accuracy is estimated by annotating 400 executed instructions per agent for these additional interactions.} This demonstrates that while roughly 20\% of the improvement is due to user adaptation, genuine agent improvement through continual learning is extremely effective.
+Points on the righthand side of \autoref{fig:longterm} (left) show the performance of both models during this deployment.
+Execution accuracy (estimated with 400 instructions) for the initial model $\params_1$ improves from an average of 66.7 to 70.4 from user adaptation alone, while the final agent achieves an accuracy rate of 83.6 during this side-by-side comparison.
+This demonstrates that while roughly 20\% of the improvement is due to user adaptation, genuine agent improvement through continual learning is extremely effective.